Alkali Lake Industrial Complex, 1985

 Someone fires and she drops to the ground with a tight yelp, hitting her head against the concrete threshold.

-Bullets spray in from both sides now as rage swells in his chest, blood boiling hot in his head.
-They’ll all die.
+Bullets spray in from both sides now as rage swells in his chest.

 He has one soldier down, one who’d come too close.
 Blinded by blood and rage, he kicks the body out of his way, the gun clattering behind him.
 The soldiers at his fore begin to retreat and he lurches after them, but in the chaos notices a sound out of place.
 Turning he sees her lying in the doorway, a handgun in her shaking hand, the bright snow outside decorated with lifeless guards.
 The two stare at each other breathlessly until her gaze falters.
 The little companion becomes just as still as the bodies in the snow, her harsh breathing abated, and even with his enhanced hearing he can no longer detect her heart beat.